crawlem/balloons-inc/faq.md

 ### Can Balloons Inc. recommend other entertainers?

 Yes!
 If you're looking for an excellent face painter he'd recommend [Miss Sparkles](http://www.miss-sparkles.com/face-painting-exmouth.html).
-If you're after a bouncy castle he'd recommend [LJ's Kidz](http://www.ljskidz.co.uk).